 Fats/Fatty Acids

 In general, a pregnant woman does not need to limit her fat intake in pregnancy.
-Many foods that provide good nutrition are higher in fat-things like eggs, beef, whole milk, yogurt or nut butters.
+Many foods that provide good nutrition are higher in fat like eggs, beef, whole milk, yogurt, or nut butters.
 In the interest of limiting weight gain though, sometimes the fats should not be consumed in the presence of carbohydrates.
 For example, it would be better to eat peanut butter on celery than bread or crackers.

-The typical American diet is severely lacking in the Omega-3 Essential Fatty Acids DHA and EPA and very out of balance with Omega-6 and Omega-9’s.
+The typical American diet is severely lacking in the Omega-3 Essential Fatty Acids DHA and EPA, and very out of balance with Omega-6 and Omega-9s.
 Omega-3 fatty acids are ESSENTIAL in the proper development of the baby’s nervous and immune systems.
 Pregnant and lactating women (along with all adults) should consume at least 500 milligrams (mg) of omega-3s, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), daily.
-Krill Oil is an excellent source of this very important nutrient.

-Avoid Excessive Calories and Carbohydrates
+Excessive Calories and Carbohydrates

-Smoothies are usually a large dose of liquid sugar because the amount of fruit that is usually added to make them palatable.
-Drinking sugar is even worse that eating it within the context of a meal because the quickly absorbed smoothie will spike blood sugar.
+Smoothies are usually a large dose of liquid sugar because of the amount of fruit that is usually added to make them palatable.
+Drinking sugar is even worse than eating it within the context of a meal because the quickly absorbed smoothie will spike blood sugar.
 When choosing a smoothie, look carefully at the glycemic index of the recipes and consider drinking them later in the day instead of breakfast.

-Avoid as Many Food Additives, Preservatives and Dyes as Possible
+Avoid as Many Food Additives, Preservatives, and Dyes as Possible

 There is no reason to believe that these chemicals would not have some effect on the fetal nervous system and its responses during labor.
 The environment contains many toxins that are nearly impossible to eliminate from a woman’s and her baby’s body.
 Everyone can do their best.

-- Propyl Gallate, BHA and BHT
+Propyl Gallate, BHA, and BHT

-- Potassium Bromate
+Potassium Bromate

-- Monosodium glutamate (MSG)
+Monosodium glutamate (MSG)

-- Aspartame
+Aspartame

-- Sodium Nitrite (Sodium Nitrate)
+Sodium Nitrite (Sodium Nitrate)

-- Artificial Food Coloring
+Artificial Food Coloring

-- Red # 40, Blue #1 and #2, Yellow #5 and #6 and caramel coloring
+Red # 40, Blue #1 and #2, Yellow #5 and #6 and caramel coloring

-- High Fructose corn syrup
+High Fructose corn syrup

 Pregnancy is one of the best times to invest in high-quality food.
 The baby is most vulnerable to toxins and derives the most benefit from healthy foods when in utero.
-Studies show that Genetically Modified food fed to pregnant lab rats substantially reduces their offspring’s lifespan and their ability to reproduce.
-It has been shown that a mother’s diet rich in cruciferous vegetables, like broccoli, will help prevent cancer in the child’s lifetime.
-She should consume as many organic foods as the family can afford.
+Studies show that genetically modified (GM or GMO) food fed to pregnant lab rats substantially reduces their offspring’s lifespan and their ability to reproduce.

 When choosing fruits and vegetables, it is best to ingest as few pesticides as possible.
 The dirty dozen are the 12 fruits and vegetables that have the most toxins.
 A woman should buy these organic or not eat at all.